tendermint/spec/spec/blockchain/encoding.md

 ### MakeParts

-Encode an object using Amino and slice it into parts.
+Encode an object using Protobuf and slice it into parts.
 Tendermint uses a part size of 65536 bytes, and allows a maximum of 1601 parts (see `types.MaxBlockPartsCount`).
 This corresponds to the hard-coded block size limit of 100MB.